 The counts are going to be made from the seaside, and we shall motor ashore on selected localities in a rubber dinghy, fitted with an outboard engine.

 Meanwhile, our two Tanzanian participants, Bruno Mvula and Paschal Nguye, have arrived.
 Our fourth Danish member, Ole Thorup, arrives at the last moment, and as our research period is limited to a month, we don’t have time to get him registered as one of the participating ‘scientists’.
 As it later turns out, this is a serious mistake.

-While waiting for the remaining permits, we make a two-day trip to the offshore island of Latham, c.
-70 km from the coast, which houses large seabird colonies of sooty tern (Onychoprion fuscatus), brown noddy (Anous stolidus), and masked booby (Sula dactylatra).
+While waiting for the permits, we count birds along the coast north of Dar, and we also make a two-day trip to Latham Island, an offshore island about 70 km from the coast, which houses large seabird colonies of sooty tern (Onychoprion fuscatus), brown noddy (Anous stolidus), and masked booby (Sula dactylatra).

 After returning to Dar, the brand-new outboard engine for our dinghy is stolen the following night, which delays us another couple of days.

 The coast here contains various habitats, including sandy beaches; flat rocks, consisting of fossilized coral, which are submerged during high tide; river deltas; mangroves; and low, coastal forests, situated inland behind the mangroves, and along river banks.

 As a rule, Neil brings us ashore in the dinghy, where we make our counts on foot, often walking several kilometres, sometimes in soft mud.
 In Kisigese Forest Reserve, we observe two female Tanzanian black-and-white colobus (Colobus angolensis ssp. palliatus) with young, and we find feathers of the rare Kenya crested guineafowl (Guttera pucherani).